Seagate/cortx/doc/be/EOSTUTORIAL.rst

 -  MAESTRO is a Forchungzentrum Juelich led R&D project for building a data aware middleware called “MAESTRO” for extreme scale apps

--  **Seagate Focus:** EOS support for Maestro and provision of I/O functionalities for Maestro
+-  **Seagate Focus:** CORTX support for Maestro and provision of I/O functionalities for Maestro

--  Seagate’s $0.7M grant awarded / Total project value is $5M

 **Partners**